techpines/asset-rack/README.md

 Now proxies, browsers, cloud storage, content delivery networks only need to download your asset one single time.
 You have versioning, conflict resolution all in one simple mechanism.
 You can update your entire entire app instantaneously.
 Fast, efficient, static.

-### One Rack to rule them all
+### One Rack to rule them All

 Assets need to be managed.
-Enter the __Rack__.
-The rack serializes your assets, allows you to deploy static assets to the cloud, and allows you to reference them in templates.
+Enter the Rack.
+A Rack serializes your assets, allows you to deploy to the cloud, and reference urls and tags in your templates.

 Say you have a directory structure like this: